 The HSE Regulations section 2-6 requires that persons working on board shall receive the necessary training to be able to carry out their work in a safe and proper manner.
-Furthermore, they must receive training before being given access to areas involving a serious or special risk.
+Furthermore, they must receive training before being given access to areas posing a significant or serious risk.
 Moreover, training is required when new technology is introduced.

-In this regard, the Norwegian Maritime Authority sees the need to convey the content of the training for those who work on board and serve functions for which certification is not required.
+In this regard, the Norwegian Maritime Authority sees the need to convey the content of the training for those who work on board.